Federal Council for the Advancement of Aborigines and Torres Strait Islanders: National Tribal Council

 This division came to a head in the Annual Conference of 1970, in which motions were tabled proposing a restriction on membership and voting rights to Indigenous members.
 The failure of these motions led to their proponents leaving the organisation, resulting in the formation of the National Tribal Council by Kath Walker (later known as Oodgeroo Noonuccal) and Douglas Nicholls, comprising around 40 members.
 They drew up an interim constitution, which allowed for two classes of membership, with full membership only available to Aboriginal or Islander people.
 Walker became national chair, while other involved included her son Denis Walker; journalist John Newfong; Chicka Dixon; and Barrie Pittock.
 Gary Foley, Naomi Mayers, and Bruce McGuinness were also involved.

 The National Tribal Council lasted three years before disbanding.

 Decline and demise (1970–1978)

 The dream of an Indigenous-controlled council was finally realised in 1973.
 However, with an increase in the number of non-affiliated organisations campaigning for Indigenous rights, and the formation of the Department of Aboriginal Affairs and the National Aboriginal Consultative Committee (later National Aboriginal Conference) by the federal government, the importance of the FCAATSI diminished.

-Marcia Langton was elected elected general secretary in 1977, and moved to Canberra to take up the post.
+Marcia Langton was elected general secretary in 1977, and moved to Canberra to take up the post.

 FCAATSI eventually changed its name to the National Aboriginal and Islander Liberation Movement (NAILM) to reflect its change in focus, but when state funding was removed in 1978, the organisation disbanded.